 About this site

-The University of Brighton's Faculty of Arts is internationally reputed for education and research across the arts, humanities, design and architecture.
+The University of Brighton's College of Arts and Humanities is internationally reputed for education and research across the arts, humanities, design and architecture.
 This site was developed to reflect the high standards evident in the faculty's policies, goals and achievements.

 It aims to show the diversity, vibrancy and excellence of the community it represents, hoping to be at once stimulating and informative, offering a well-integrated visual experience as part of its text.

 The site was developed with the guidance and expertise of Squiz UK, and is powered by MySource Matrix.
-The development team were Lukasz Pelc, Matt Loft, Aleksandra Mielnik (Squiz), Michael Wilson, Zoe Bolechala, Rob Greens (Faculty of Arts).
+The development team were Lukasz Pelc, Matt Loft, Aleksandra Mielnik (Squiz), Michael Wilson, Zoe Bolechala, Rob Greens (College of Arts and Humanities).
 Special thanks is also given to Anne Boddington, Lawrence Zeegen, Hamish Magill, Barbara Taylor and Sirpa Kutilainen.

 We welcome any feedback that you believe will help us improve and maintain this resource.

-The Faculty of Arts, University of Brighton is committed to enabling as many people as possible to undertake and profit from top-quality education and research.
+The College of Arts and Humanities, University of Brighton is committed to enabling as many people as possible to undertake and profit from top-quality education and research.
 This website supports the Faculty's mission to facilitate the widest possible access to higher education in the arts and humanities.

 Our facilities in Brighton offer full access to disabled users including access to Information and Communication Technology (ICT) services.